 http://example.com/houstonTechFest2008/session-87/an-introduction-to-mvc

-Much more descriptive, and the session-87 parameter is still there so we can look up the session by database ID.
+This is much more descriptive, and the session-87 parameter is still there so we can look up the session by database ID.
 Of course we’d have to convert the session name to a more URL-friendly format, but this would be trivial.

 Search Engine Optimization (SEO)